Neural Eigenfunctions Are Structured Representation Learners: Experiments

-\textbf{Transfer learning. } We then evaluate the representation quality by transfer the features to object detection and instance segmentation tasks on COCO~\citep{lin2014microsoft}.
-The models are pre-trained for 200 epochs and then fine-tuned end-to-end on the target tasks.
-We base our experiments on the public codebase from MoCo\footnote{\url{https://github.com/facebookresearch/moco}.}~\citep{he2020momentum} and tune only the fine-tuning learning rate as suggested by \citet{chen2021exploring}.
-The results in \cref{table:5} demonstrate that Neural Eigenmap has better transferability than SSL-based representations.
+\paragraph{Transfer Learning.} We then evaluate the representation quality by transferring the features to object detection and instance segmentation tasks on COCO~\citep{lin2014microsoft}.
+The models are pre-trained for 200 epochs and then fine-tuned end-to-end on the target tasks following standard practice.
+We base our experiments on the public codebase from MoCo\footnote{\url{https://github.com/facebookresearch/moco}.}~\citep{he2020momentum} and tune only the fine-tuning learning rate (and set it to $0.05$) as suggested by \citet{chen2021exploring}.
+The results in \cref{table:5} demonstrate that Neural Eigenmap has better transferability than existing approaches.
 It achieves leading results across tasks and metrics with clear gaps.